 Sustainability Science and Solution programme's double degree partner universities are:

 - Peter the Great St. Petersburg Polytechnical University, Russia

 - Tomsk Polytechnic University, Russia

-After having completed the studies, you will have good competencies to work in international and multidisciplinary environments.
+After graduation, you will have good competencies to work in international and multidisciplinary environments.

-As a graduate, you may assume positions in industry, consultancy, regulatory agencies, and governmental and non-governmental organisations, where growing interest in sustainability has created new employment opportunities.
+As a graduate, you will be able to work in the industry, consultancies, regulatory agencies, and governmental and non-governmental organisations, where growing interest in sustainability has created new employment opportunities.

 - environmental specialists in consulting companies

 - environmental and safety specialists in the industry